Greater roadrunner: Thermoregulation

 Because of the greater roadrunner's diurnal nature and arid habitat, it has various biological and behavioral adaptations, known as thermoregulation, to reduce dehydration and overheating.
 During the hot season, it is active mostly from sunrise to mid-morning, and late afternoon to evening.
 It rests in the shade during the hottest part of the day.
 Body water may be retained via liquid reabsorption, by the mucous membranes in the cloaca, rectum and caecum.
 The roadrunner's nasal glands eliminate excess body salts.

 The greater roadrunner reduces excess heat by the formation of water vapor, released by breathing or through the skin.
-It sometimes pants in heavy heat, to accelerate this action.
-At night, it reduces its energy expenditure by more than 30 percent, lowering its body temperature from 104 to 93 F. In the morning, it accelerates heat recovery by sunbathing.
+It sometimes pants in heavy heat to accelerate this action.
+At night, it reduces its energy expenditure by more than 30%, lowering its body temperature from 104 to 93 F. In the morning, it accelerates heat recovery by sunbathing.
 In winter, it takes refuge in dense vegetation or among rocks to shelter from cold winds.

-The roadrunner frequently sunbathes for warmth.
-It turns perpendicular to the ground with its back turned towards the sun.
+The roadrunner frequently sunbathes by turning perpendicular to the ground with its back turned towards the sun.
 Wings apart, the roadrunner ruffles the black feathers on its back and head, exposing its black skin, allowing both skin and feathers to absorb the heat of the sun's rays.
 Early in the morning, it can stay in this posture for two or three hours.
-In winter, when the temperatures are around 68 F, roadrunners may warm themselves in the sun several times during the day, more than half an hour at a time.
+In winter, when the temperatures are around 68 F, roadrunners may warm themselves in the sun several times during the day for more than half an hour at a time.